ember-vr/ember-aframe-camera-extras/README.md

 });
 ```

-Then, you can customize the actions in the template:
+Then, you can customize the actions in your template:

 ```hbs
 <a-scene>